sdparsons/sdparsons-old/content/home/featured.md

 active = true  # Activate this widget? true/false
 weight = 80  # Order that this section will appear.

-title = "Featured Publications" subtitle = ""
+title = "Key Publications"
+subtitle = "Check the publications tab or my CV for all publications"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.